hubplanner/API/Sections/webhooks.md

-booking.create | Triggers when booking is created timeEntry.create | Triggers when time entry is created timeEntry.update | Triggers when time entry is updated timeEntry.delete | Triggers when time entry is deleted booking.update | Triggers when booking is updated booking.delete | Triggers when booking is deleted
+booking.create | Triggers when booking is created timeEntry.create | Triggers when time entry is created timeEntry.update | Triggers when time entry is updated timeEntry.create.update | Triggers when time entry is created or updated timeEntry.delete | Triggers when time entry is deleted booking.update | Triggers when booking is updated booking.delete | Triggers when booking is deleted